Riot Fest Anti-Harassment Policy

 If someone or something makes you feel uncomfortable or unsafe, no matter how minor it may seem, please do not stay silent.
 You can report it to any Riot Fest staff member, including those stationed at our Info Booth or at the Our Music My Body tent.
 We’ll follow your lead, work with you, and do our best to prevent it from happening again—so that you can continue to feel safe at our festival.

 If you are still struggling to figure out what we mean by our anti-harassment policy here are some examples:

-A special thanks to Between Friends and Rape Victim Advocates whose campaign #OurMusicMyBody helped inform this anti-harassment statement.
+A special thanks to Between Friends and Resilience, whose collaborative campaign Our Music My Body helped inform this anti-harassment statement.
 This campaign works to engage festivals, venues, and the broader music community to prevent sexual harassment and violence at shows, and to promote fun and consensual music experiences for all.

 Our Music My Body looks to further the conversation about sexual harassment and violence within the music community by informing policy changes, creating booths at the concerts and by engaging in dialogue with artists, attendees and community members.
-They will have a booth at Riot Fest where you can learn more about this campaign and/or to get support and resources.
+They will have a booth at Riot Fest where you can learn more about this campaign and/or get support and resources.